WoTTsecurity/wott-io/documentation/getting-started.md

 In an ideal world, we would do away with the usernames and passwords entirely and rely only on cryptographic identity.
 However, we can't because servers aren't able to verify who you are (yet!) from browsers via cryptographic identity.
 This is why you need to login with a password (which in theory only you know) to access, for example, your email; or Google cloud services.
 The same applies to Web Applications that you as an IoT developer create which can be accessed from any browser.

 As a developer, you're likely going to be accessing a huge range of internet/cloud services that require basic HTTP authentication or an API key.
 In most instances, these credentials are hard coded into applications and can be easily read with access to said applications.
-WoTT introduces credential management so that you can remotely download the necessary credentials onto your device (we do this as a JSON file).
+WoTT introduces credential management so that you can remotely download the necessary credentials onto your chosen endpoint (we do this as a JSON file).
 This removes the need for you to hard code your keys and logins into your applications.

-We do this via our Dashboard which you can use to monitor your devices.
-The Dashboard gives your device a trust score (based on how secure it is) as well as giving you the means to add and manage credentials for whatever purpose you need them for.
+We do this via our Dashboard which you can use to monitor your projects.
+The Dashboard gives you a trust score (based on how secure your device or server is) as well as giving you the means to add and manage credentials for whatever purpose you need them for.

 ## A little more on 'cryptographic' identity

 We've spoken a lot about cryptographic identity so far without going into it in much depth.
 For the everyday user, it's enough to know that we secure you and you can develop your apps free from password nightmares; however if you've made it this far, you're interested to know how WoTT works.

-Our lightweight agent handles identifying your device as well as verifying inter-device communication cryptographically [1].
-What this essentially means is that the agent assigns a certificate from WoTT's own certificate authority (CA) to your device to secure it [2].
+Our lightweight agent handles identifying your node as well as verifying point-to-point communication cryptographically [1].
+What this essentially means is that the agent assigns a certificate from WoTT's own certificate authority (CA) to your node to secure it [2].
-The agent does this based on a unique value assigned to your device which acts as an identifier to other devices.
-The purpose of this is to restrict access to trusted devices preventing fraudulent access and attacks.
+The agent does this based on a unique value assigned to your node which acts as an identifier to other potential endpoints.
+The purpose of this is to restrict access to trusted nodes preventing fraudulent access and attacks.

 * [1] Done through mutual TLS (mTLS)
 * [2] WoTT does this using an x509 security certificate.
 These certificates refresh every 7 days.

-The certificates are managed entirely by WoTT - the only thing you need to do to begin securing your device is install the WoTT Agent.
+The certificates are managed entirely by WoTT - the only thing you need to do to begin securing your services is install the WoTT Agent.

 ## Finishing notes